meker12/commerce-channels.en/help/amazon-channel/amazon-matching-attributes-values.md

 # View Amazon attribute mapping

-As you map Amazon attributes to [!DNL Commerce] attributes, [!DNL Amazon sales channel] tracks and provides a filterable list of all Amazon values.
+As you map Amazon attributes to [!DNL Commerce] attributes, Amazon sales channel tracks and provides a filterable list of all Amazon values.
 Use this page to verify values for your linked [!DNL Commerce] attributes correctly sync between [!DNL Commerce] and Amazon.
 You can review synced values for Amazon attribute linked or not linked to a [!DNL Commerce] attribute.
 To create or edit your Amazon attributes, see [Creating and Editing Attributes](./creating-attributes.md).

 The _Amazon Value_ differs depending on the attribute type and the Amazon attribute you view.
 For example, a listed Amazon value for `Label` would be a text value while `AmazonListPrice` would be a numerical amount.
 The status indicates if the Amazon value has been imported.